 The Radiologic Technology (Rad Tech) Program at Cañada College is a highly competitive hands-on learning experience designed to help students get a job in the medical field.
 Our students have achieved a 100% pass rate for the National American Registry of Radiologic Technologists (ARRT) exam for the past 17 years.
 Our experienced faculty offer small class sizes and individualized supported to ensure student success.

-The AS degree Radiologic Technology Program at Cañada College is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and the California Department of Public Health, Radiation Health Branch (CDPH-RHB).
-The program has been graduating x-ray technologists in San Mateo County since 1970.
-For complete program effectiveness data (credentialing examination pass rate, job placement, and program completion rate) please follow the link to the JRCERT website, (www.jrcert.org).
+The Radiologic Technology Program at Cañada College is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT 2020 Letter).
+It is also certified by the California Department of Public Health, Radiation Health Branch (CDPH-RHB).

 What is a Radiologic Technologist?

 Students who complete the program receive an Associate’s Degree in Radiologic Technology.
 A Radiologic Technologist or Radiographer is a health care professional who performs diagnostic imaging examinations with the use of x-rays.
 They work directly with patients and physicians.
 Radiographers are educated in patient care, radiation safety, radiation protection, image and film processing, anatomy, physiology, patient positioning and examination techniques.

 Radiologic Technologists often specialize in a particular diagnostic imaging area, such as computed tomography (CT), magnetic resonance (MRI), mammography, bone densitometry, cardiovascular-interventional and general radiography.

 The Rad Tech student handbook contains all of the necessary information new and current students will need such as policies, course/semester pathways, grading policies, attendance, and much more.